JBEI/edd/docs/Deployment.md

 The purpose of EDD is to store actionable datasets in synthetic biology engineering.
 An important piece of information in understanding this data is the genetic sequences of engineered organisms.
-The EDD uses another piece of JBEI software, the Inventory of Composable Elements, or ICE, to keep track of this information.
+The EDD uses another piece of JBEI software, the [Inventory of Composable Elements][7], or ICE, to keep track of this information.
 Any functionality on EDD that deals with linking to strains will not work unless the EDD server is connected to an ICE server.

 To link to an ICE server, EDD uses a Base64-encoded key.
 Create a key using a command like this: